-Key watchout: visits is not the same as visitors.
+Key watchout: visits are not the same as visitors.
 We would highly recommend that you have two separate RPVs.
-One which looks at unique visitors and another that looks at total visitors.
-This will give you much more valuable data to compare, with the former being a more accurate reflection on the revenue per individual visitor.
+One which looks at unique visitors, and another that looks at total visitors.
+This will give you much more valuable data to compare, with the former being a more accurate reflection of the revenue per individual visitor.

 How is it calculated?

 RPV is calculated by dividing total revenue by visitors over a given time period.
 This can be measured at any time interval, whether this be daily, weekly, monthly, quarterly, yearly or for specific time periods (such as sales periods) where you want to isolate the data for more in-depth analysis.

 Revenue Per Visitor (RPV) = Total Revenue / Total Visitors

 As mentioned above, we would recommend reporting on two separate metrics: revenue per unique visitor and revenue per all visitors/visits.

 For example, if your eCommerce web sales for a given month totalled £50,000 and you had 8,000 unique visitors and 10,000 total visitors, your RPVs would be as follows: